Agriculture in Rivers State: Fishing

 The fishing industry is a thriving sector in Rivers State.
 Besides being lucrative, fishing is also a favorite pastime activity.
 There are approximately 270 species of fish existing; with many artisanal fishermen in the riverine areas.
 The state provides valuable seafoods such as crabs, oysters, shrimps and sea snails among others.

+The Impact of LR's Adama Group in River State's Agriculture

+The project’s diverse agricultural production activities will generate an improved, higher-value fresh and Processed food supply, value chain development, market driven service, employment, and regional economic growth.

 Songhai Rivers Initiative Farm

 The Songhai Rivers Initiative Farm (SRIF) combines livestock, aquaculture and agro-tourism.
 The centre serves as a place of excellence for training, production, research, demonstration as well as development of sustainable agricultural practices.
 SRIF was set up in partnership with Songhai International Centre Porto Novo.
 The project is located on a 314 hectare of farm land at Bunu in Tai local government area.

 There are different units through which the SRIF executes its functions.
 These units include: